The Best Reason to Start Using Uber Again

 One way to do this, she says: make Uber a pop-culture brand.
 (Granted, many would consider Uber a pop-culture brand already — just not a desirable one.)

 She breaks down what she means: “For instance, if you’re going to a concert at Staples Center and you’re taking your Uber because you don’t want to park and it’s easier for you and your Uber drops you off.
 All that is good.
 You see Chance the Rapper perform, he’s great, you’re excited, you leave the stadium you get back in your Uber you go home, the next day you check your phone and Chance is talking about how he was in his Uber the other day.
 That connection then is tied together.”
 She goes on, in narrative mode again.
 “We all have those stories.
-I want to hear Lebron James’s Uber stories.
+I want to hear LeBron James’s Uber stories.
 I got in an Uber the other day and the driver told me Rihanna had just been in the Uber, asking him to drive faster because she was running late.
 So I called her people like, “Rihanna was in the Uber before me … ” I want that story.”

 I ask: What celebrity would want to endorse Uber at the moment?